williamtdepaula/FlutterSnakeGame/README.md

 # FlutterSnakeGame

-⭐ ⭐

-## About

-This is a Snake Game developed in Flutter, using object oriented programing, BLOC and Streams 😁
+⭐ This is a Snake Game developed in Flutter, using object oriented programing, BLOC and Streams ⭐

 ## The Game